 Lake is a very small town located in the state of Michigan.
 With a population of 3,880 people and two constituent neighborhoods, Lake is the 242nd largest community in Michigan.

-When you are in Lake, you'll notice that it is more blue-collar than most other communities in America.
-38.40% of Lake’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Lake is a town of service providers, sales and office workers, and production and manufacturing workers.
-There are especially a lot of people living in Lake who work in sales jobs (14.85%), food service (7.69%), and office and administrative support (6.92%).
+Lake is a blue-collar town, with 42.17% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Lake is a town of service providers, sales and office workers, and transportation and shipping workers.
+There are especially a lot of people living in Lake who work in sales jobs (9.59%), office and administrative support (8.73%), and personal care services (8.00%).

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Lake is worth considering.

 The people who call Lake home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Lake residents report their race to be White, followed by Native American.
+The greatest number of Lake residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Lake include Irish, English, French , and Polish.

 The most common language spoken in Lake is English.
-Other important languages spoken here include German and Arabic.
+Other important languages spoken here include Spanish and German.